sergiu-terman/labs/md/lab1/README.md

 *The problem nr 5 coming soon*

+### 1. XNOR
+Create a program that would ask for two boolean values (true or false, 0 or 1) and would output the result for the XNOR operation performed on them.
+You're allowed to use only `and`, `or` and `not` operations

 ### 2. Truth table solver
 You have to write a program that computes the truth table for various expressions.
 The set of expressions are limited to: